A Fasting Week Day by Day: The Tannerhof Course

 Before arrival: the relief days

 A fasting week does not begin with the first cup of fasting tea but already at home.
-The doctors at Tannerhof recommend one or more relief days before arrival so the body does not fall abruptly from a full daily life into the fast.
-How many is your choice — a single day can be enough, several give the transition more room.
+The doctors at Tannerhof recommend one or more relief days before arrival.
+Tried variants: a fruit, potato, vegetable or raw-food day.

 The first fasting day: intake consultation and fasting start